 Step 2: Neighborhood Meeting

-After the formal application is submitted for review by staff, but before the request is reviewed by the Planning Commission, the City Council requires the developer to hold a neighborhood informational meeting.
-Neighborhood meetings are held for applications for preliminary plats, conditional use permits, planned unit developments, and/or rezoning proposals that are located adjacent to or within a residential zoning district.
+After the formal application is submitted for review by staff, but before the request is reviewed by the Planning Commission, a neighborhood meeting may be required.
+Neighborhood meetings are held for the following application that are within or adjacent to a residential zoning district:

 Step 3: Planning Commission Review

 When a project is located adjacent to residentially zoned property or within a residential zoning district, the city sends out a notice of the meeting date(s) to property owners within 500 feet of the development.
 These notices also include the date of any future City Council meeting.
-This is an opportunity for citizens to obtain information about the application(s), ask questions, participate in these meetings and provide their input to the commission members.
+This is an opportunity for citizens to participate in the Planning Commission meeting and provide their input to the commission members for consideration.

-The commissions consider the legal rights of property owners to develop their property, the best interests of the city as a whole, public input and staff comments.
-Based on their findings, the commissions make recommendations to the City Council.
+The Planning Commission considers the legal rights of property owners to develop their property, the zoning ordinance and Comprehensive plan requirements, any findings of fact, public input and staff conditions.
+Based on their findings, the Commission makes recommendations to the City Council.

 Step 4: City Council Public Hearing

 The City Council considers the recommendation by Planning Commission and staff, zoning ordinance compliance, Comprehensive Plan compatibility, public feedback, and all other background reports to make a final decision.
-It is important to remember that the city must approve an application from a landowner if it conforms to the Comprehensive Plan and ordinances of the city.
 If the Council approves the proposal, the developer can begin to work to obtain the necessary permits for construction upon completing all conditions of approval.

-The City of Woodbury encourages involvement and participation in the development review process.
-Questions about the review process should be directed to the Community Development/Planning Department at 651-714-3533.
+The City of Woodbury encourages resident involvement and participation in the development review process.